xpmatteo/oracle-docker-java-spike/README.md

   * run an Oracle DB in docker,
   * automatically create an application user and a test user
   * automatically create the database schema in the app and test databases
+  * using liquibase to manage schema migration
-  * connect to it in a Java program.
+  * connect to the db from a Java program.

 Download the Oracle JDBC driver from Oracle, and put `ojdbc8.jar` in the `lib` folder.